open-ephys/ONI/source/api/liboni/onidefs.rst

         not reset context options or the sample counter.
 All data not shifted out of hardware will be cleared.
-To obtain the very first samples produced by high-bandwidth devices, see :macro:`ONI_OPT_RESETACQCOUNTER` to see how to start acqusition sychronously with a clock reset.
+To obtain the very first samples produced by high-bandwidth devices, see :macro:`ONI_OPT_RESETACQCOUNTER` to see how to start acquisition synchronously with a clock reset.

         =================== ==================================================
         Option value type   :type:`oni_reg_val_t`